theJaxon/CKAD/README.md

 - Allows customizing how K8s determines container status
 - Liveness probe indicates whether the container is running properly and decides whether the cluster will automatically stop or restart the container
   - It just does health checks
-- Readiness probe indicates whether the container is ready to receive requests
+- Readiness probe indicates whether the container is ready to receive requests (It makes sure that the pod is not published as available until it's able to access it)

+Types of probes:
+- exec: a command that gets executed and returns a zero exit value
+- httpGet: an HTTP request that returns a response code between 200 and 399
+- tcpSocket: connectivity to a TCP socket (available port) is successfull

+* pod.spec.containers.readinessProbe
+  * .periodSeconds
+  * .initialDelaySeconds
+  * .exec
+    * .command

 ---